emiljapelt/scopeland/README.md

 ### Scope

 A collection of statements, by way of a comma-separated array.
 A statement can refer directly to other statements in the scope, which are defined prior to itself.
+The brakets of the outermost scope of a file, are optional.

 Examples:
 ```